-As shown in Figure 3.13, a 511 keV peak was observed (solid line) when T2 was in.
-A permanent dipole magnet was placed on the beamline after Q10 to deflect
+As shown in Figure 3.13, a 511 keV peak was observed (solid line) when T2 was

 Figure 3.10: The 511 keV peak observed using NaI detectors shifted when accelerator RF was on.
 The spectrum were taken with RF on (dotted line) and with RF off (dashed line).
 The solid line represents the photon spectrum created by 3 MeV positrons impinging on T2.